BioVanguard Autonomy logo

 Looking ahead

-BioVanguard’s long-term vision is to become Southern Africa’s leading carbon removal and ecosystem restoration platform, integrating science, technology and land stewardship to deliver durable climate solutions.
+BioVanguard’s long-term vision is to become Southern Africa’s leading carbon removal and ecosystem restoration platform, integrating science, community partnerships and land stewardship to deliver durable climate solutions.

 Building an ecosystem of partners